Failure is a heavy word. It has crushed a lot of dreams and a lot of great ideas before they could come to life.

 I was still working at Grant Thornton as an Audit Supervisor (as I had completed my articles so was retained by them) and focussed on work that entire year.

-Since I was no longer studying, I would get sent on out of town assignments.
+Since I was no longer studying, they sent me on out of town assignments.
 These places were usually in the middle of nowhere, with limited options for food and language barriers with my team members.

-I was also no longer working on commercial audit clients which I had come to enjoy.
+I was no longer working on commercial audit clients which I used to enjoy.

 I found the municipal and public entity audits very frustrating because it lacked the business element so I resigned from Grant Thornton.